kaapomoi/disarray/README.md

 disarray
 ===
-A playlist auto-shuffler for Spotify, since they have no idea how to shuffle while playing.
+A playlist shuffler for Spotify, since they have no idea how to shuffle while playing.

 ## Installation